Let’s Do Running Back Stitch By Hand In Just 4 Steps| A Seam That Holds And Flows

 What is Running Back Stitch?

-A running backstitch is a mix of 2 stitches: a running stitch and a backstitch.
+A running backstitch is a mix/combination of 2 stitches: a running stitch and a backstitch.
 This isn’t the strongest hand sewing stitches, but still does the work.
+It’s another variety, like the back chain stitch.

 What is Running Back Stitch